Mr Aydan Greatrick

-Aydan is also completing a PhD at UCL where his research focuses on the roles that gender and sexuality play in determining responses to and engagements with refugees, including with particular reference to refugees from Syria in the Middle East and Europe.
-He is also interested in examining the role history and narrative play in the formation of humanitarian ideas, policy and practice.
-He has written about this topic for Refugee Hosts in a blog article which can be found here.
+Aydan is also completing a PhD at UCL where his research focuses on responses to and experiences of with LGBTQ+ refugees and asylum seekers in Germany and England.
+He has written about this and other topics for Refugee Hosts, which can be read here.
 Aydan has an MSc in Global Migration from UCL and a BA (Hons) in History from the University of Cambridge.

 Ms Sorcha Daly

 Sorcha Daly is the Communications Coordinator for the Refugee Hosts Project.
 She is responsible for ensuring the project findings are widely disseminated, translated and accessible to the communities participating in this research.
 She will be overseeing the development and implementation of the project’s impact and communications strategy including the project’s digital communications plan.
 She also works as the Project and Communications Coordinator for the Southern Responses to Displacement project also based in the UCL Migration Research Unit.